Guillermo-Hidalgo-Gadea/personal-academic-website/content/openlabnotebook/Training your first DLC Model /index.md

 Or use the screen *Extract frames* from the DeepLabCut GUI:
 {{< figure src="extractframes.png" >}}

 Check the terminal output for a message when this process is finished, and start labeling frames.
 This part will take the longest, get a coffee and make yourself comfortable.
 You don’t want to rush through this part, as the overall model accuracy will depend on how accurate you are labeling these frames.
-Take some breaks in between and hang on there.
+Take some breaks in between and hang in there.

 {{< figure src="labelframes.png" >}}